-Because stochastic gradient descent is a machine learning technique, we need to train a linear equation of the form targetcorrelation(g1,g2) = a1*correlation(g1’, g2’) + a2*orthology(g1, g1’) + a2*orthology(g2,g2’).
-Here, g1 and g2 are in the target species and g1’ and g2’ in the source species.
-This equation is of the right form, but is too simple because (i) it ignores experiments already done in the target species (ii) many gene pairs in the source species may be relevant to the target pair g1 and g2.
-For point (i), when some expression data about the target species is available, we will add a term of the form c*prelimcorrelation(g1,g2) that takes into account the correlation between g1 and g2 based on the experiments performed so far, though we did not do that here.
-For point (ii), we require some form of aggregation over the gene pairs of the source species that are orthologous above a cutoff to g1 and g2.
-In this preliminary study, we took the arithmetic mean of the correlations of gene pairs g1’ and g2’ where g1 and g1’ are reciprocal best orthologous matches and similarly for g2 and g2’.
-Other options would be to take all pairs g1’ and g2’ such that g1 and g1’ are above a certain orthology threshold and so are g2 and g2’.
-The threshold would be learned based on cross-validation on the training set.

-Should we use the term homology or orthology?

-We have assign coefficients to the linear equation using Arabidopsis as source species and soy as the target.
-Then we use those coefficients to infer edges in medicago based on edges in Arabidopsis.
-Then we will do another test in which soy and medicago reverse roles.
-The results are as follows:
+Table 2: Preliminary results Neighorly Network Inference between Arabidopsis, Medicago, and Soy.

+When we train using Arabidopsis and Medicago, we get values a1 = 1.0476 a2 = 0.2625, a3 = -0.0596.
+We then test this using Arabidopsis and Soy, to get 989 predicted highly positive correlations, 0 predicted highly negative correlations.
+This gives us a recall of 0.84 for highly positive correlations, with a precision of 1.
+Because there were so few highly negatively correlated edges in the training set, we predicted none in our test.
+[Dennis thinks we should not talk about negative correlations quantitatively, but just use the sentence I put in, viz.
+“Because there were so few…” to justify their absence.]

+When we train using Arabidopsis and Soy, we get values a1 = 1.0413, a2 =0.1955, a3 =0.1099

+We then test this using Arabidopsis and Soy, to get 8,667 predicted highly positive correlations, and 0 predicted highly negative correlations.
+This gives us a recall of 0.68 for highly positive correlations with a precision of 0.98 , and undefined for highly negative correlations.

+Note, that this preliminary experiment makes predictions only about pairs in the target species whose members are highly orthologous to some pair in the source species.
+Our recall numbers would be much lower if we were measuring our success against identifying ALL correlation edges in the target species.
+Orthology helps, but is not a panacea.

 Expected Outcomes of Aim 1.
-Our goal in this aim is to construct a machine-learning model that can predict, with high recall and precision, the expression correlation of edges between genes in a little studied species.
+Our goal in this aim is to construct a machine-learning model that can predict, with high recall and precision, the expression correlation of edges between genes in a little-studied species.
 As more data about the species becomes available, we then apply the rest of our workflow to find a refined the causal network.
-In the first year of this proposal, there will be little new data, so we will use a simulation model from which we generate “experiments” [Schaffter, T., Mattiussi, C., & Floreano, D. (2009).
-Generating realistic in silico gene networks for performance assessment of reverse engineering methods.
-J Comput Biol.
-2009 Feb;16(2):229-39) to test different approaches to the inference of networks].
+To advance our analysis while anticipating new data for the 21 species, we will use simulation models as described above.

 Aim 2: Proof-of-principle verification of Neighborly Network Inference (NNI) on heterogeneous data

 Rationale.
 In production, Neighborly Network Inference (NNI) will be used to infer edges between genes of many types.
-In aim 1, we concerned ourselves only with expression correlation.
-The purpose of Aim 2 is to apply the NNI methodology to other kinds of networks (e.g. metabolic and protein-protein).
-As a test case, we infer such networks in species for which networks have been experimentally determined, and then evaluating the accuracy with which the inferred network predicts the experimental network.
+In Aim 1, we concerned ourselves only with expression correlation.
+The purpose of Aim 2, is to apply the NNI methodology to other kinds of networks (e.g. metabolic and protein-protein).
+As a test case, we infer such networks in species for which networks have been experimentally determined, and then evaluate the accuracy with which the inferred network predicts the experimental network.
 Here, we have chosen Arabidopsis and Rice, because they each have the most complete genomic data set to test our methods.
-Despite the fact that these species are phylogenetically far apart, the high accuracy obtained suggests that the approach could have wide applicability.
+Despite the fact that these species are phylogenetically far apart, the high accuracy obtained in our preliminary studies suggests that the approach could have wide applicability.
 We discuss 1) our preliminary analysis and results, 2) the overall objectives of this aim, and 3) its expected outcomes.